marymlucas/marymlucas.github.io/_pages/research/research.md

 ## Core Focus Areas

-- **Clinical AI & Predictive Modeling**
+### Clinical AI & Predictive Modeling
   Developing and evaluating predictive models for clinical decision support using real-world health data, with emphasis on clinically meaningful performance and translation to practice.

-- **Fairness, Robustness & Uncertainty**
+### Fairness, Robustness & Uncertainty
-  Developing methods to evaluate and improve subgroup fairness, model reliability, and uncertainty quantification in high-stakes clinical AI systems.
+Developing methods to characterize and improve subgroup fairness, model robustness, calibration, and uncertainty in high-stakes clinical AI systems, including approaches that account for variation in prediction difficulty across individual patients.

-- **Foundation Models in Healthcare**
+### Foundation Models in Healthcare
-  Evaluating emerging foundation models, including large language models and tabular foundation models, for clinical applications, with emphasis on reliability, reasoning, calibration, fairness, and real-world readiness.
+Evaluating emerging foundation models, including large language models and tabular foundation models, for clinical applications, with emphasis on reliability, reasoning, calibration, fairness, reproducibility, and real-world readiness.

-- **Real-World Evidence & Health Disparities**
+### Real-World Evidence & Health Disparities
-  Using large-scale EHR, registry, and administrative data to characterize healthcare disparities, evaluate care pathways, and generate evidence about differences in treatment and outcomes.
+Using large-scale EHR, registry, and administrative data to characterize healthcare disparities, evaluate patterns of care, and generate evidence about differences in treatment and outcomes across patient populations.

 ---